Update your password regularly to keep your account safe.

 An art lover’s paradise, Hotel Phillips offers beauty around every corner.
 Original Art Deco features include elaborate bronze and nickel metalwork, lustrous walnut paneling and stylish light fixtures.
 In the lobby stands an eleven-foot sculpture of the Goddess of Dawn, created in 1931 by Kansas City sculptor Jorgen Dreyer.

-At Hotel Phillips our Kilo Charlie Coffee Bar features coffee staples as well as nitro and draft lattes.
 For an escape back to the 1930s, find your way down to P.S.
 Speakeasy through its hidden entrance and enjoy classic and new age craft cocktails at night.
 Work out in the hotel fitness center or take a stroll downtown.
 Discover the lively Power and Light district, or P&L as the locals call it, flowing with live music, shopping, history and galleries.

 The heartbeat of Kansas City, the Power and Light District, is the Midwest's premier entertainment epicenter, offering a wealth of restaurants, bars, entertainment venues and shopping in the heart of downtown.
 Visit the Arvest Bank Theatre at The Midland or catch a movie at the Alamo Drafthouse Mainstreet Cinema.
 Other attractions close to the hotel include the Sprint Center, Bartle Hall Convention Center and Kauffman Performing Arts Center.
 The Crossroads District also offers an eclectic enclave of one-of-a-kind restaurants, boutique shops, creative businesses, studios and art galleries.